logie17/logie17.github.com/_posts/2016-01-22-safe-map-with-channels.md

 #### References

-* The inspiration for this pattern was originally originated from the book ["Programming in Go"](http://www.amazon.com/Programming-Go-Creating-Applications-Developers/dp/0321774639/ref=sr_1_1?ie=UTF8&qid=1453612458&sr=8-1&keywords=Programming+in+go) by Mark Summerfield
+* The inspiration and this pattern originated from the book ["Programming in Go"](http://www.amazon.com/Programming-Go-Creating-Applications-Developers/dp/0321774639/ref=sr_1_1?ie=UTF8&qid=1453612458&sr=8-1&keywords=Programming+in+go) by Mark Summerfield